 A progress report is required at six months and a close-out report is due at twelve months or when the funds have been spent whichever comes first.
 These reports include a financial statement detailing expenses and a narrative of the project’s impact, effectiveness, problems, and plans to continue.

-For a PDF version of our Grant Report Form click here.
+For a DOC version of our Grant Report Form click here.

 Fund for SB Style Guide and Logo